 Cirkus strengthens trust

-Some extremely interesting observations have been made within the framework of Cirkör's concept Circus Transfer.
-Recently, several primarily online workshops were carried out with 94 participants from the global insurance company Allianz, the Swedish Institute, students from the Stockholm School of Economics and artists from Cirkör.
-The purpose of all the workshops was to explore and enhance trust by using the methods, approaches and attitudes of the circus.
+Some exciting observations have been made within the framework of Cirkör's concept Circus Transfer.
+Several primarily online workshops were recently carried out with 94 participants from the global insurance company Allianz, the Swedish Institute, students from the Stockholm School of Economics and artists from Cirkör.
+The purpose of all the workshops was to explore and enhance trust by using the circus's methods, approaches and attitudes.
 During the final three workshops, in connection with his Master’s thesis at Hyper Island, the former aerial acrobat Andreas Skjönberg asked the following question: Did the circus workshops increase your trust in the other participants?
-The results show that on average 72% of participants felt they had become more trusting.
+The results show that, on average, 72% of participants felt they had become more trusting.

 Ethics, emotions and aesthetics build good leadership

-The arts and circus have a bright future when it comes to group and leadership development, which is clearly illustrated in Julia Romanowska’s research at Karolinska Institutet on the effects of the “Shibboleth Concept”.
-Exposing managers and leaders to the existential issues that art raises has a significant positive impact on the managers’ colleagues as well as on employees, one far exceeding that of traditional leadership training.
+The arts and circus have a bright future regarding group and leadership development, which is clearly illustrated in Julia Romanowska’s research at Karolinska Institutet on the effects of the “Shibboleth Concept”.
+Exposing managers and leaders to the existential issues that art raises has a significant positive impact on the managers’ colleagues and employees, far exceeding that of traditional leadership training.
 In short, Romanowska’s research concludes that increasing your aesthetic, emotional and ethical awareness as a human being is what allows you to be genuinely successful in a leadership role.
 Contemporary circus is a seminal influence in this area.

-At the Stockholm School of Economics, a workshop control group explored increasing trust between students through physical exercises but without the methods, approaches and attitudes of the circus.
-Emma Stenström of the School of Economics found that the group that practiced circus to a greater degree referred to insights gained through their workshop than the control group without circus experience.
+At the Stockholm School of Economics, a workshop control group explored increasing trust between students through physical exercises but without the circus's methods, approaches and attitudes.
+Emma Stenström of the School of Economics found that the group that practised circus to a greater degree referred to insights gained through their workshop than the control group without circus experience.

 The circus is circular

-Our aim is to create something new, to go where others have not gone, play, evolve, grow and make the impossible possible.
+We aim to create something new, go where others have not gone, play, evolve, grow and make the impossible possible.
 Would you like to play, conduct research, co-create, develop and innovate interdisciplinary arts with us?
 Get in touch.